Speykious/SeeShark/Readme.md

 # SeeShark

-> Simple C# camera library.
+> Simple C# camera and display library.

 [![Discord](https://img.shields.io/discord/871618277258960896?color=7289DA&label=%20&logo=discord&logoColor=white)](https://discord.gg/Tz96ZdKjSA) ![NuGet](https://img.shields.io/nuget/v/SeeShark)

 When you SeeShark, you C#!

-SeeShark is a simple cross-platform .NET library for handling camera inputs on Linux, Windows and MacOS.
+SeeShark is a simple cross-platform .NET library for handling camera and screen display inputs on Linux, Windows and MacOS.

 Using FFmpeg, it allows you to enumerate camera devices and decode raw frames in 199 different pixel formats (because that's how powerful FFmpeg is!).